 The bones–which were originally thought to be of an eagle or duck–were stored for 11 years before a group of paleontologists had reanalyzed them previously this year.

-Professor Worthy said one of his learners came across the bones of the parrot during a study project by accident in his laboratory.
+According to Professor Worthy, one of his students accidentally discovered the parrot’s bones while working on a study project in his laboratory.

 Mike Archer of NSW University of Paleontology said that the beak of the parrot was so large it “could break open anything it fenced.”